 First, flush the toilet and watch to make sure that none of the mechanics are catching each other.
 If slight adjustments do not fix the problem then either the flush valve or the refill valve is probably faulty.
 To figure out which:

 - Shut off the water supply to the toilet and mark the water level inside the tank

 - Allow it to sit for half an hour

 - Check to see if the water level has risen or fallen

 If you find that the water level has fallen, then your flush valve is broken.
 Since these are typically made of rubber, they are susceptible to damage from cleaning chemicals.
 The flush valve can easily be replaced if you shut off the water supply and follow the manufacturer’s instructions for replacement.

 If the water did not rise but the leaking is still a problem, the refill valve is faulty.
 Inspect the float, or ball cock, for buoyancy as it might have become waterlogged.
 If you are unable to repair the existing float, a new one can be fitted easily by following the manufacturer’s directions.

 The flapper is the round rubber or plastic disk inside the toilet tank that opens to let water drain during a flush.
 This is the culprit in the majority of leaking toilet issues!
 You can get a new universal fit flapper at the hardware store for about $3.00.
 They typically snap right into place.
 If you have any doubts about your leaky toilet, replace this and it’ll often times fix the problem.

-Blanton’s Heating and Air provides high quality heating and air services to the residents of Fayetteville, NC.
+Blanton’s Heating and Air provides high quality plumbing to the residents of Fayetteville and Raleigh, NC.
 They hope that this information has been helpful.
 Please contact Blanton’s Heating and Air for more information on the many heating and air services that they offer.